ranveer0071/demo-repo/README.md

 # demo-repo
-my first repository for learing git and github
+my first repository for learing git and github.